 C. Develop a Growth Mindset

 I have previously spoken about mindsets, as researched by Carol Dweck in my accountability post.
 When examining the difference between shame and guilt, I really noticed the similarities between shame and a fixed mindset and guilt and a growth mindset.
 Watch the quick 3-minute video below on mindsets to see if you can look at the similarities:

 Both guilt and a growth mindset are focused on improving following setbacks, rather than remaining stuck, giving up or blaming someone else for your shortcomings.
 Research indicates that you can cultivate a growth mindset over time.
 The similarities between guilt and a growth mindset suggest that it is also possible to change from being more shame-prone to being more guilt-prone.
 As you become more guilt-prone, you will begin to learn from your experiences and continue to grow without being held back by the transgressions that you have made in the past.

 D. Embrace your imperfections, allow yourself to be vulnerable, and share your feelings of shame with those that have earned the right to hear your story

 In “The Gifts of Imperfection’, Brene Brown defines shame as the following:

 “shame is the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging.”

-Brene has found that shame needs the three ingredients of secrecy, silence and judgment in order for it to grow and spiral out of control in our lives.
-She also believes that we all experience shame to some degree, and that even though we are afraid to talk about what we are ashamed of, it is actually by talking about our shame that we are least likely to be controlled by it.
+Brene has found that shame needs the three ingredients of secrecy, silence, and judgment for it to grow and spiral out of control in our lives.
+She also believes that we all experience shame to some degree and that even though we are afraid to talk about what we are ashamed of, it is actually by talking about our shame that we are least likely to be controlled by it.